Control-enhanced quantum metrology under Markovian noise: Numerical Simulations

-The above results demonstrate the effectiveness of our control-enhanced scheme under transverse dephasing noise with a relatively small dephasing rate, we now explore the case with a large dephasing rate, namely $\gamma=10~\text{s}^{-1}$; see Figs. \ref{transverse_dephasing}(b) and \ref{transverse_dephasing}(d).
+The above results demonstrate the effectiveness of our control-enhanced scheme under transverse-dephasing noise with a relatively small dephasing rate, we now explore the case with a large dephasing rate, namely, $\gamma=10~\text{s}^{-1}$ [see Figs. \ref{transverse_dephasing}(b) and \ref{transverse_dephasing}(d)].
 In this case, the optimal encoding time $T_{\rm opt}$ using the standard scheme is obviously larger than $2/\gamma$.
 The theoretical optimal control scheme cannot improve the QFI compared to the standard scheme during the entire tested encoding time.
-The noiseless Hamiltonian in Eq. \ref{ham} equals to zero with the theoretical optimal controls, thus the system dynamics is totally determined by the transverse dephasing noise.
-Such significant dehpasing effects make the performance of the theoretical optimal scheme quickly reduce, unlike the previous case with small dephasing rate.
-The ancilla-assisted scheme can improve the QFI around 50\% compared to the standard scheme, but gets a very little sensitivity improvement, as shown in Fig. \ref{transverse_dephasing}(d).
+The noiseless Hamiltonian in Eq. (\ref{ham}) equals zero with the theoretical optimal controls; thus, the system dynamics is totally determined by the transverse-dephasing noise.
+Such significant dephasing effects make the performance of the theoretical optimal scheme quickly decrease, unlike in the previous case with the small dephasing rate.
+The ancilla-assisted scheme can improve the QFI by around 50\% compared to the standard scheme but gets very little sensitivity improvement, as shown in Fig. \ref{transverse_dephasing}(d).
 Our control-enhanced scheme improves the QFI up to three-fold compared to the standard scheme.
-Similarly, it only achieves a relatively small sensitivity improvement (see Fig. \ref{transverse_dephasing}(d)).
-These results reveal that the transverse dephasing noise with large dephasing rates is relatively harder to resist for better metrology.
+Similarly, it achieves only a relatively small sensitivity improvement [see Fig. \ref{transverse_dephasing}(d)].
+These results show that the transverse-dephasing noise with large dephasing rates is relatively harder to resist when trying to improve the metrology.